jzzj/thrift-mocker/README.md

 ## Generator
 In most application, your data have vast type of data, such as: img, url, text, number, price, percent, person name, goods name, etc.
 In such cases, you may want to make your data more reality ( even I don't think it's necessary ), you could change the generator by youself.
-I promise I will provide a better way, maybe like a AI, to generate more reality data.
+I promise I will provide a better way, maybe like an AI, to generate more reality data.
 Of course, in the future!